 Uterine Fibroids and Chinese Medicine

 There are recordings of Chinese medicine treating gynecological conditions going back thousands of years.
 The theory of Chinese medicine breaks down each woman's pattern of imbalance reflected by the symptoms in order to treat conditions such as uterine fibroids effectively.
 Although one women may likely have multiple issues, one common thread in cases of fibroids is something referred to as Internal Dampness.
 Because of this, uterine fibroids are considered a complicated condition that takes many months to resolve using natural medicine; think 8 months or more for a medium sized fibroid.
 It's true that you could have the fibroid removed surgically, but you will still have the underlying organ-level imbalances that caused it in the first place; these root bodily issues can also cause a plethora of other diseases so it makes sense to address them regardless.
-This will require daily self-acupressure, topical remedy application. proper lifestyle habits, and organic herbs used together consistently for good outcomes.
+For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.

 Acupressure Points to Get Rid of Uterine Fibroids

 - Apply the Earth Element Acupressure Stick to Acupressure Point Spleen 9

 - Apply the Earth Element Acupressure Stick to Acupressure Point Spleen 10

 - Apply the Fire Element Acupressure Stick to Acupressure Point Pericardium 6